Bucket snapshots and forks

 Check out the examples in the tigris-boto3-ext repo for more details on how to use the snapshot and forking feature with the Python boto3 SDK.

-Using a Forked Bucket
+Using a forked bucket

 Forked buckets behave the same as regular buckets, and you can use the usual tooling (AWS CLI or SDK) to work with them.